Vipera: Blending Visual and LLM-Driven Guidance for Systematic Auditing of Text-to-Image Generative AI: Introduction

 In this paper, we propose Vipera\footnote{Vipera stands for "\textbf{V}isual \textbf{I}ntelligence-\textbf{P}romoted \textbf{E}nd Use\textbf{r} \textbf{A}uditing"}, an interactive system for streamlining and enhancing the systematicness of large-scale T2I model auditing.
-Vipera facilitates structured multi-faceted analysis through the visual cue of \textit{scene graph} \cite{johnson2015image}, where the auditing criteria are organized hierarchically, coordinated with visual statistics, and associated with scenic semantics of images.
+Vipera facilitates structured, multi-faceted analysis through the visual cue of a \textit{scene graph} \cite{johnson2015image}, where auditing criteria are organized hierarchically, coordinated with visual statistics, and associated with the scenic semantics of images.
 Additionally, Vipera incorporates LLM-powered auditing suggestions to uncover new avenues for analysis and facilitate exploration within the auditing space.
 In particular, it provides audit analysis support by highlighting differences between images to suggest new criteria, and prompt suggestions to inspire exploration of new topics, with optional user-customizable keywords for targeted guidance.
 To support auditors in documenting and reporting their findings, Vipera allows users to bookmark visual evidence immediately upon getting insights, incorporates a dedicated note view for structured note construction, and supports LLM-powered note completion for better efficiency.

 Through a controlled user study with 20 general auditors and 4 expert auditors, we demonstrate Vipera's effectiveness in helping auditors navigate the large auditing space and organize their analyses while engaging with diverse criteria.
-In particular, we discovered that the blended guidance prompted participants to explore more prompts, images, and auditing criteria compared with conditions without guidance (see Section \ref{auditing-logs}).
-We also show that visual and LLM-driven guidance are highly complementary, and blending them can reduce user workload, improve performance, and encourage a more systematic auditing process (see Section \ref{blending-guidance}).
+In particular, we discovered that the blended guidance prompted participants to explore more prompts, images, and auditing criteria compared to conditions without guidance (see Section \ref{auditing-logs}).
+We also demonstrate that visual and LLM-driven guidance are highly complementary, and blending them can improve performance, reduce user workload on average, and encourage a more systematic auditing process (see Section \ref{blending-guidance}).
 Furthermore, we have revealed several interesting patterns in their auditing process that serve as the basis for future personalized auditing tools (see Section \ref{audit-pattern}).
 For example, we observed breadth-oriented and depth-oriented patterns in both the creation of prompts and criteria, suggesting a need for personalized auditing guidance.

 Ultimately, our work makes the following contributions:

 \begin{itemize} \item Vipera, a system that blends two distinct guidance modalities for the auditing of T2I models: \textit{visual} guidance from an interactive, statistics-augmented scene graph, and \textit{LLM-powered} guidance of prompts and auditing criteria.